- TAX INFO

 Installment sales.
 Generally, the installment method cannot be used to report income from the sale of (a) personal property regularly sold under the installment method, or (b) real property held for resale to customers.
 But the installment method can be used to report income from sales of certain residential lots and timeshares if you elect to pay interest on the tax due on that income after the year of sale.
 See section 453(l)(2)(B) for details.
 If you make this election, include the interest in the total on Form 1040, line 60.
 Also, enter “453(l)(3)” and the amount of the interest on the dotted line to the left of line 60.

-Report on line 6 amounts from finance reserve income, scrap sales, bad debts you recovered, interest (such as on notes and accounts receivable), state gasoline or fuel tax refunds you received in 2009, credit for biodiesel and renewable diesel fuels claimed on line 8 of Form 8864, credit for alcohol and cellulosic biofuel fuels claimed on line 6 of Form 6478, credit for federal tax paid on fuels claimed on your 2008 Form 1040, prizes and awards related to your trade or business, and other kinds of miscellaneous business income.
+Report on line 6 amounts from finance reserve income, scrap sales, bad debts you recovered, interest (such as on notes and accounts receivable), state gasoline or fuel tax refunds you received in 2012, the amount of credit claimed on Form 6478 or Form 8864, credit for federal tax paid on fuels claimed on your 2011 Form 1040, prizes and awards related to your trade or business, and other kinds of miscellaneous business income.
 Include amounts you received in your trade or business as shown on Form 1099-PATR.
-Also, include any recapture of the deduction for clean-fuel vehicles and clean-fuel vehicle refueling property used in your business.
-See Regulations section 1.179A-1 for details.

-If the business use percentage of any listed property (defined in the instructions for line 13) dropped to 50% or less in 2009, report on this line any recapture of excess depreciation, including any section 179 expense deduction.
+If the business use percentage of any listed property (defined in Line 13, later) dropped to 50% or less in 2012, report on this line any recapture of excess depreciation, including any section 179 expense deduction.
 Use Part IV of Form 4797 to figure the recapture.
 Also, if the business use percentage drops to 50% or less on leased listed property (other than a vehicle), include on this line any inclusion amount.
 See chapter 5 of Pub.
 946 to figure the amount.

 Part II.
 Expenses